2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Mokoro boat ride in Okavango Delta

-When we arrived at the mukuro’s, a small kano-type boat that would bring us to another island to spot animals, we suddenly had to run.
-The spotter who was tasked with our safety gave us the instruction to run to where we just came from.
+We suddenly had to run when we arrived at the mukuro’s, a small kano-type boat that would bring us to another island to spot animals.
+The spotter tasked with our safety instructed us to run to where we had just come from.

-I look back to where we were heading and see a big and dark blob charging for us.
+I look back at where we were heading and see a big, dark blob charging us.
 We stumbled into the pathway of a male hippo.
-They look cuddly in photos, but they actually cause the most deaths by animals.
+They look cuddly in photos, but they cause the most deaths by animals.

-Lucky for us, the guides are very experienced and brought us to safety.
-It was scary at first, but it soon became a nice story to tell.
-No one got hurt, and the hippo lost interest in us very fast.
+Luckily, the guides are very experienced and brought us to safety.
+It was scary at first, but it soon became a nice story.
+No one got hurt, and the hippo quickly lost interest in us.

-Stepping into the mokoro and floating on the canals made by the hippos right after that experience wasn’t really comforting.
-But hey, how many encounters can you have, right?
+Stepping into the mokoro and floating on the canals made by the hippos right after that experience wasn’t comforting.
+But hey, how many encounters can you have?

 Luckily for us, we didn’t see any more hippos that day.
-We did track two male lions but soon lost interest when we saw elephants nearby.
+We tracked two male lions but soon lost interest when we saw elephants nearby.
 So we went to check them out from a safe distance.

-The sun was becoming too hot for us, so we decided to head back to camp and relax a little bit.
+The sun was becoming too hot for us, so we decided to head back to camp and relax.
 Satisfied with our experiences.

 The tracks we saw: Lion, elephant, hyena, hippo, water monitor, and baboons.